evereven-tech/horizons-omnichat/docs/architecture/components.md

 ## Core Components: The Building Blocks of Horizons

-At its heart, Horizons consists of three primary components, each carefully designed to handle specific aspects of the platform's functionality.
-Let's dive into each one:
+Horizons consists of three primary components, each carefully designed to handle specific aspects of the platform's functionality.

-### Open WebUI: Your Gateway to AI Interaction
+### Open WebUI: Gateway to AI Interaction

 Open WebUI serves as more than just an interface - it's the command center of your Horizons deployment.
 Built with modern technologies, it provides a seamless experience for both users and administrators.